 Preserving America’s Stories

-Help Us Protect the Life of our Building and Exhibits
+Eiteljorg Museum Policies Help Us Protect the Life of Our Building and Exhibits

-To ensure the safety and longevity of our art and artifacts, our policies are in place to help us maintain our preservation efforts.
+To ensure the safety and longevity of our art and artifacts, the Eiteljorg Museum policies are in place to help us maintain our preservation efforts.
 Please read the policy outlined below and be sure to follow all rules when visiting the museum.

 - Food and beverages are not allowed in the museum galleries and cannot be held by museum or café staff.

 - Most damage to art is accidental: backpacks, umbrellas, coolers, and large or bulky bags are not allowed in the museum galleries and must be checked at the admission desk.
-Please review our list of prohibited items.
+Please review our FAQs for a list of prohibited items.

 - Flash photography and video is allowed for personal use in our permanent galleries, but not allowed in our special exhibits.
 Look for the signs at the entrance to each gallery.
 Tripods are not permitted in any gallery.